sighupio/gatekeeper-policy-manager/README.md

 >
 > Set `GPM_PREFERRED_URL_SCHEME=https` whenever GPM is reachable over HTTPS.

 GPM uses PKCE, so the authorization code cannot be used by anyone who intercepts it.

-Sessions are signed cookies: they are not stored server side, so logging out clears the cookie in your browser and, when the provider supports it, ends the session there too.
+The session is a cookie.
+GPM signs the cookie and also encrypts it, so the contents are not readable.
+GPM derives the two keys for this from `GPM_SECRET_KEY` with HKDF.
+Every replica derives the same keys from the same secret, and so does the same replica after a restart.

+> [!NOTE]
+> GPM does not keep sessions on the server.
+A logout clears the cookie in your browser.
+When the
+> provider supports it, GPM also ends the session at the provider.
+But GPM cannot cancel a copy of
+> the cookie that someone took to a different machine.
+Such a copy stays valid until
+> `GPM_SESSION_MAX_AGE` expires it.
+If this risk is a problem for you, use a short value.
+>
+> On a subpath deployment the cookie is scoped to that subpath.
+A different application on
+> the same host does not receive it.

 Once authentication is on, everything requires a session except these paths, which have to stay reachable for a user who is not logged in yet: